CAODH/EquiScore/README.md

    (you can use You can also use your own private data, As long as it can fit to EquiScore after processing)

-2. use uniport id to deduplicated data and split data in ./data/data_splits/screen_model/data_split_for_training.py;
+2. use uniport id to deduplicated data and split data in `./data/data_splits/screen_model/data_split_for_training.py`

-   in this script , will help deduplicated dataset by uniport id and split train/val data and save data path into pkl file
+   in this script , it will help you **deduplicated dataset by uniport id and split train/val data** and save data path into pkl file
    `"train_keys.pkl, val_keys.pkl, test_keys.pkl"`

 3. run train.py script :

    `python train.py --ngpu 1 --train_keys your_keys_path --val_keys your_keys_path --test_keys_path your_keys_path`

-   (or if you want speed up training , please save data to LMDB database in dataset.py and add --lmdb_cache lmdb_cache_path )
+   (**or if you want speed up training , please save data to LMDB database in dataset.py and add --lmdb_cache lmdb_cache_path** )

 ## Citation